Skip to main content

 'Maid' My Day!

 A typical day in the life of an Indian woman is incomplete without the arrival of her anxiously awaited housemaid.
 Mine is no different.
 But every second, the anxiety rises exponentially when she does not show up at her regular time.
 Do you know why?
-Read on..
+Read on from a decade old tale from my life as a regular mommy...

 To turn the day into nothing less than a doomsday for me, the nanny calls up.
 An ad hoc holiday is declared by the maids of my house.
 It then becomes a trial of my multitasking abilities and my patience.
-On standard peaceful days (Days when both the maids do come), I spend evenings playing with my girls.
+On business-as-usual days (days when both the maids do come), I spend evenings playing with my girls.
 But on fateful days like this one, my mission is to simply prepare khichadi for dinner, make space in the house strictly for walking, running and crawling without anybody getting hurt and make the bed 'sleepable' for the night.
 All this with a constant eye on the girls (As one topples frequently because she has no control over it and the other does it on purpose just coz it's fun!)

 Women who look after their children and household without any help must definitely possess some superhuman powers.
 Hats off to them.
-And kudos to my maids as they daily, without an ounce of doubt, make my day or rather 'maid' my day!
+And kudos to my maids as they daily, without an ounce of doubt, really make my day or rather 'maid' my day!

 Pic Courtesy : Photo by Félix Prado on Unsplash